googlecodelabs/migrate-python2-appengine/step5b-cloud-ndb-tasks-py2/README.md

   version: 36.6.0
 ```

-Update `appengine_config.py` to use `pkg_resources` to tie those built-in libraries to the bundled/vendored third-party libraries like Flask:
+Update `appengine_config.py` to use `pkg_resources` to tie those built-in libraries to the bundled/vendored third-party libraries like Flask and the Google Cloud client libraries:

 ```python
 import pkg_resources